algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 #### Basic Tower - The Gunner

 - **Description**: The basic tower is a tower that shoots dollars at the enemies.
 It is the most basic tower in the game.
+- **Cost**: The basic tower costs 60 dollars.
 - **Attack Type**: The basic tower shoots projectiles at the enemies.
 The projectiles are the most basic projectiles in the game, they deal damage to the enemies (*20 damage per projectile*) but the turret is the fastest turret in the game (*1 projectile per second*).
+- **Improvements costs**: The turret can be upgraded 2 times.
+The first upgrade costs *80* dollars and the second upgrade costs *130* dollars.
+We don't know exactly a good balance for the upgrades yet.

 ![The first design of the basic tower.](./../Images/Turrets/Gunner.png)

 #### Slow Tower - The Bitcoin Launcher

 - **Description**: The slow tower is a tower that shoots bitcoin at the enemies.
+- **Cost**: The slow tower costs 180 dollars.
 - **Attack Type**: The slow tower shoots projectiles at the enemies.
 The projectiles are the slowest projectiles in the game, they deal damage to the enemies (*15 damage per projectile*) and they slow the enemies (*20% slow for 2 seconds*).
 The turret get a medium speed (*1 projectile every 1.5 seconds*).
+- **Improvements costs**: The turret can be upgraded 2 times.
+The first upgrade costs *200* dollars and the second upgrade costs *250* dollars.
+We don't know exactly a good balance for the upgrades yet.

 ![The first design of the slow tower.](./../Images/Turrets/Bitcoin_Launcher.png)

 #### Splash Tower - The Potato Gun

 - **Description**: The splash tower is a tower that throws gold ingots at the enemies.
 The gold ingots explode when they hit an enemy.
+- **Cost**: The splash tower costs 120 dollars.
 - **Attack Type**: The splash tower is the one with the most damage in the game.
 The projectiles are the most powerful projectiles in the game, they deal damage to the enemies in a radius of 2X2 tiles (25 damage per projectile).
 To balance the tower, the turret is the slowest turret in the game (*1 projectile every 2 seconds*).
+- **Improvements costs**: The turret can be upgraded 2 times.
+The first upgrade costs *160* dollars and the second upgrade costs *210* dollars.
+We don't know exactly a good balance for the upgrades yet.

 ![The first design of the splash tower.](./../Images/Turrets/Potato_Gun.png)